-Company Setup Options for Foreign Companies
+Company Formation Options for Foreign Companies

 With its modern facilities and infrastructure; bilingual and well educated workforce; attractive government incentives and strategic location in the Asia Pacific region, Singapore is well positioned to be the regional headquarters for foreign corporate entities to expand their business operations in the region.